jkhan2211/DiseaseFeatureClassifiers/README.md

 | DBSCAN                 | Density-based, finds arbitrarily shaped clusters |      ALH|
 | Agglomerative          | Hierarchical clustering                        | PV |

+## Exploratory Data Analysis (EDA)

+It is important to note that while the open-source dataset has already been split into a training and testing components, inspection of the sizes of these dataframes shows that the testing dataset represents only 1% of the training set, which according to data science and model training best practices is inadequate.
+To remedy this issue, we opted to recombine the training and testing dataset, and use <pre> sklearn train_test_split </pre> to create a new test dataset from 20% of patients.

 ## 📦 Demo